Film produced by University of Hertfordshire staff and students goes viral

-Co-produced by Professor Peter Richardson, using undergraduate and postgraduate Hertfordshire University students, the film was released to coincide with the Geneva Convention on Conventional Weapons Group which took place last week.
+Co-produced by Professor Peter Richardson, using undergraduate and postgraduate University of Hertfordshire students, the film was released to coincide with the Geneva Convention on Conventional Weapons Group which took place last week.
 It achieved excellent impact and generated publicity worldwide becoming embedded in more than 180,000 reports, including CNN, South China Morning Post and International Business Times and received 23,000 citations.

 This Group of Governmental Experts on lethal autonomous weapons, which was shown the film, meets regularly to make policy recommendations on this new weapons technology to the United Nations.
 The Convention concluded “that the majority of states see a legally binding instrument as the best option for addressing the challenges posed by AWS (automatic weapons systems), and that at least 20 of these want this to be a prohibition on AW”.